 Create a gallery with wall decor.

 There are some fabulous art images and photographs that both adults and teens may equally fancy.
 I believe that good art images create an eye-opening experience and therefore, let your child select a few images that he/she likes and have them framed.
 I think that any teenager will appreciate that and they are quite inexpensive too.

 Add a world map as an interactive piece.

 If you travel quite a bit then this is one of the awesome teen bedroom decorating ideas that you should really consider.
 Opt for a chalkboard world map that will engage your teenager in planning with you your next travels.
 This is a piece that one will keep for years to come.

 Add more elements of fun via decor.

-A mirror is a must, but a couple of decor elements that combine a little fun with a twist I think are in order.
+A mirror is a must in addition to a couple of decor elements that combine a little fun with a twist I think are in order.
 A cool headphone stand is always a great idea.
 But I also found these bookends perfect for a teenager’s room.
 They are a bit less than ordinary and can make some cool conversation starters among teenagers too.
 Remember teenagers like to act all grown up and all, therefore allowing for some “mature” decor is the way to acknowledge how much they have grown.